caloni/journal/_posts/archive/2007-07-30-c-and-c-operators-precedence-table.md

 that would be the logic result if we followed the precedence table, since the comma operator has **lower** precedence than the ternary operator.
 But that doesn't make any sense in the language, and that's why the first form is understood by the compiler, **even contradicting the precedence table**.
 This is corroborated by the following [quote from Wikipedia](http://en.wikipedia.org/wiki/Operators_in_C_and_C):

-<blockquote>_A precedence table, while mostly adequate, cannot resolve a few details.
-In particular, note that the ternary operator allows any arbitrary expression as its middle operand, despite being listed as having higher precedence than the assignment and comma operators._</blockquote>
+> _A precedence table, while mostly adequate, cannot resolve a few details.
+In particular, note that the ternary operator allows any arbitrary expression as its middle operand, despite being listed as having higher precedence than the assignment and comma operators._

 That is one of the reasons why the precedence table is just a _way to express the grammar rules of a language in a simple and resumed manner_.
 It **is not the grammar** neither ought to be.
 Let's see one more quotation, this time from the Stroustrup himself, just after presented the C++ precedence table (by the way, that was the source used by me to get the table for my post):

-<blockquote>_A few grammar rules cannot be expressed in terms of precedence (also known as binding strength) and associativity._</blockquote>
+> _A few grammar rules cannot be expressed in terms of precedence (also known as binding strength) and associativity._

 We can see from my example, the Wikipedia example and the Stroustrup example that the ternary operator is the main victim.
 Not for less.
 Talking about the grammar, **the C ternary operator definition is different from the C++ ternary operator definition**.
 While in C this operator is defined like this: